Broadcom confirms it has withdrawn its Qualcomm bid

 The story so far

 By way of a quick recap, the months-long saga began in November when Qualcomm rejected a takeover offer from Broadcom.
-Things went hostile a month later when Broadcom revealed it would target Qualcomm’s shareholders directly and ask them to elect a new slate of directors chosen by Broadcom, and it later went on to submit a revised $121 billion bid last month.
+Things became hostile a month later when Broadcom revealed it would target Qualcomm’s shareholders directly and ask them to elect a new slate of directors chosen by Broadcom.
+It went on to submit a revised $121 billion bid last month.
 However, Qualcomm once again rejected the deal.

-A shareholder meeting was scheduled for earlier this month to vote on the new board, however this was delayed until next month at the request of the Committee on Foreign Investment in the United States (CFIUS), which can prevent business deals where it’s deemed could harm national security.
+A shareholder meeting was scheduled for earlier this month to vote on the new board, but this was delayed until next month at the request of the Committee on Foreign Investment in the United States (CFIUS), which can prevent business deals where they’re deemed a threat to national security.

-The crux of the problem according to U.S. officials is that Qualcomm represents the country’s biggest hope in leading the 5G mobile technology race, and is among the biggest competitors to China’s Huawei.
-The theory put forward by CFIUS was that being bought out by Broadcom would stymie Qualcomm’s research and development, while Broadcom’s relationships with “third party foreign entities” was also a risk.
+The crux of the problem, according to U.S. officials, is that Qualcomm represents the country’s biggest hope in the 5G mobile technology race, and is among the biggest competitors of China’s Huawei.
+The theory put forward by CFIUS was that a Broadcom buyout would stymie Qualcomm’s research and development, while Broadcom’s relationships with “third-party foreign entities” were also deemed to be a risk.

-In truth, there is little that Broadcom could do under the weight of a presidential order that comes with no right of appeal, but today’s announcement makes its withdrawal official.
+In truth, there is little that Broadcom could do under the weight of a presidential order that comes with no right of appeal, but today’s announcement makes the company’s withdrawal official.
 “Although we are disappointed with this outcome, Broadcom will comply with the Order,” the company said in a statement issued this morning.

-Though it seemed that Broadcom was trying to expedite its redomiciliation process to appease concerns of its “foreign” status, the company confirmed that it will continue this process anyway in light of its failed acquisition.
+It seemed that Broadcom was trying to expedite its redomiciliation process to appease concerns of its “foreign” status, but the company has also confirmed that it will continue this process regardless of this latest setback.

 “Broadcom thanks the independent nominees who stood for election to the Qualcomm board, not only for their time and effort but also for their unwavering commitment to act in the best interests of Qualcomm stockholders,” the company added.